Brighton Labeau

-Brighton Labeau (born 1 January 1996) is a footballer who plays as a forward for Swiss club Lausanne-Sport.
-Born in mainland France, he plays for the Martinique national team.
+Brighton Labeau (born 1 January 1996) is a professional footballer who plays as a forward for Ligue 2 club EA Guingamp.
+Born in metropolitan France, he plays for the Martinique national team.

-Professional career
+Club career

 Labeau made his professional debut for Amiens in a 2–0 Ligue 1 loss to Paris Saint-Germain on 5 August 2017.

 On 3 August 2021, he signed with Lausanne-Ouchy in Switzerland.

 On 28 June 2022, Labeau moved to Lausanne-Sport.

+On 26 July 2024, he joined Ligue 2 side En Avant Guingamp.

+On 5 August 2025, he returned to Switzerland, this time joining recently promoted FC Thun.
+He signs on a two-year contract with an option for a further year.
+He becomes Thun's record transfer, with a reported transfer sum of up to SFr 700,000.

 International career

 Born in mainland France, Labeau is of Martiniquais descent.
-He was called up to represent the Martinique national team for a pair of friendlies in March 2022.
+He was called up to represent the Martinique regional team for a pair of friendlies in March 2022.
 He debuted with Martinique in a friendly 4–3 win over Guadeloupe on 26 March 2022.